kojix2/libui_paradise/README.md

 first create) a horizontal separator.

 You can then add it via .add() or << if you use the libui_paradise project.
-Alternatively use the toplevel method provided by ruby-libui, since that is what the libui_paradise project is doing anyway.
+Alternatively you can use the toplevel method provided by ruby-libui, since that is what the libui_paradise project is doing anyway.

 To simplify this further, you can do something like this: